simondlevy/CrossPlatformDataBus/README.md

 you use that sensor.

 We've set up the library as a standard Arduino library, with <b>src</b> and <b>examples</b> folders.
-To keep things simple, we have a singe example sketch [MPU_WhoAmI.ino](https://github.com/simondlevy/CrossPlatformI2C/blob/master/examples/MPU_WhoAmI/MPU_WhoAmI.ino), which reads from the &ldquo;Who am I&rdquo; register (0x75) of an Invensense MPU Internal Measurement Unit (address 0x68).
+To keep things simple, we provide a single example sketch [MPU_WhoAmI.ino](https://github.com/simondlevy/CrossPlatformI2C/blob/master/examples/MPU_WhoAmI/MPU_WhoAmI.ino), which reads from the &ldquo;Who am I&rdquo; register (0x75) of an Invensense MPU Internal Measurement Unit (address 0x68).
 Success at reading from this register results in a reported value of 0x71.
 Arduino users who